rsyslog/rsyslog/source/configuration/action/rsconf1_omfileforcechown.rst

 ownership/permission settings set by the original file creator.

 Rsyslog changes the ownership during initial execution with root privileges.
-When a privelege drop is configured, privileges are dropped after the file owner ship is changed.
+When a privilege drop is configured, privileges are dropped after the file owner ship is changed.
 Not that this currently is a limitation in rsyslog's privilege drop code, which is on the TODO list to be removed.
 See Caveats section below for the important implications.